kubernetes/kubernetes/docs/proposals/federation.md

 ## Cross-cluster service discovery

-I propose having pods use standard discovery methods used by external clients of Kubernetes applications (i.e. use DNS).
+I propose having pods use standard discovery methods used by external clients of Kubernetes applications (i.e. DNS).
 DNS might resolve to a public endpoint in the local or a remote cluster.
 Other than Strictly Coupled applications, software should be largely oblivious of which of the two occurs.
 _Aside:_ How do we avoid "tromboning" through an external VIP when DNS resolves to a public IP on the local cluster?
 Strictly speaking this would be an optimization, and probably only matters to high bandwidth,